-References to 'actuaries' include all individuals who provide such advice, whether to clients or employers, including qualified members of the professional actuarial bodies (the Faculty and Institute of Actuaries) and others who hold themselves out as providing actuarial services.
+References to 'actuaries' include all individuals who provide such advice, whether to clients or employers, including qualified members of the Institute and Faculty of Actuaries and others who hold themselves out as providing actuarial services.

 The drivers need to be considered together and in context, since it is the application of actuarial judgment in respect of aspects of an assignment, and the assignment as a whole, which will impact decisively on the quality of the end-product.
 Equally, the overall quality of actuarial judgment is difficult to evaluate directly, so that the drivers provide a framework for identifying specific indicators of actuarial quality.